sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 5. Release all locks and shutdown.

-The configured `server.lock` file is thus used to prevent multiple servers from running.
-Sbt itself uses this to prevent more than one server running on any given project directory by configuring `server.lock` to be `${user.dir}/.sbtserver`.
+The configured `server.lock` file is thus used to prevent multiple servers from running. sbt itself uses this to prevent more than one server running on any given project directory by configuring `server.lock` to be `${user.dir}/.sbtserver`.

-Sbt Launcher Configuration
+sbt Launcher Configuration
 --------------------------

 The launcher may be configured in one of the following ways in